Skip to main content

 Group fields

-For group fields, it's worth mentioning that the whole group value, including sub-fields values, is saved as a serialized array in one column.
-So, they're not flat as other fields.
+For group fields, it's worth mentioning that the whole group value, including sub-field values, is saved as a serialized array in one column.
+So, they're not as flat as other fields.

 That means:

 • When you create a table, please create only one column for the group (even if that group contains many sub-fields or sub-groups).
-And the column name must be the group ID.
+The column name must be the group ID.

 • The group value is serialized, you cannot make SQL queries against the sub-fields values.
 Thus, you don't benefit from the custom table structure.
 So, be careful to decide on what fields should be in groups and what fields should not.
 It's recommended to use groups only for data storing, not for querying.